Billy Bragg: Early career

 Within months Charisma had been taken over by Virgin Records and Jenner, who had been made redundant, became Bragg's manager.
 Stiff Records' press officer Andy Macdonald – who was setting up his own record label, Go!
 Discs – received a copy of Life's a Riot with Spy vs Spy.
 He made Virgin an offer and the album was re-released on Go!
 Discs in November 1983, at the fixed low price of £2.99.
 Around this time, Andy Kershaw, an early supporter at Radio Aire in Leeds, was employed by Jenner as Bragg's tour manager.
 (He later became a BBC DJ and TV presenter, and he and Bragg appeared in an episode of the BBC TV programme Great Journeys in 1989, in which they travelled the Silver Road from Potosí, Bolivia, to the Pacific coast at Arica, Chile.)

 Though never released as a Bragg single, album track and live favourite "A New England", with an additional verse, became a Top 10 hit in the UK for Kirsty MacColl in January 1985.
 Since MacColl's early death, Bragg always sings the extra verse live in her honour.

-In 1984, he released Brewing Up with Billy Bragg, a mixture of political songs (e.g. "It Says Here") and songs of unrequited love (e.g. "The Saturday Boy").
+In 1984, Bragg toured the UK supporting the Style Council.
+Later the same year he released Brewing Up with Billy Bragg, a mixture of political songs (e.g. "It Says Here") and songs of unrequited love (e.g. "The Saturday Boy").
 This was followed in 1985 by Between the Wars, an EP of political songs that included a cover version of Leon Rosselson's "The World Turned Upside Down".
 The EP made the Top 20 of the UK Singles Chart and earned Bragg an appearance on Top of the Pops, singing the title track.
 Bragg later collaborated with Rosselson on the song "Ballad of a Spycatcher".

 In the same year, he embarked on his first tour of North America, with Wiggy as tour manager, supporting Echo & the Bunnymen.
-The tour began in Washington D.C. and ended in Los Angeles.
+The tour began in Washington, D.C., and ended in Los Angeles.
 On the same trip, in New York, Bragg unveiled his "Portastack", a self-contained, mobile PA system weighing 35 lbs (designed for £500 by engineer Kenny Jones), the wearing of which became an archetypal image of the singer at that time.
 With it, he was able to busk outside the New Music Seminar, a record industry conference.